TheOceanCleanupAlgorithms/Ocean-Plastic-Assimilator/README.md

 # Data Assimilation of Plastics Concentration in a Lagrangian Model - Algorithms

+## Version 1

-This repository contains code to perform data assimilation on a dispersion of particles.
+This repository contains code to perform data assimilation on a dispersion of particles in a controlled environment.
-It is to be used on plastics particles in oceanic dispersion data, but for now the goal is to prove such a method allows to correct a forecast accurately in a controlled environment.
+For now the goal is to prove such a method allows to correct a forecast accurately.
+In time, it will be used on dispersion data in real-world flow fields.

 The following steps describe how to use the code to apply the assimilation method on a double gyre.